wgoode3/Lectures/Web_Fundamentals/week2day5.md

 ### Buttons

-We can also style buttons for out form.
+We can also style buttons for our form.
 The ```.btn``` class styles the sizes and appearance of the button. ```btn-success``` gives additional style to the button specifically it makes the button green.

 ```html
 <input type="submit" value="Sign Up!" class="btn btn-success">